naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/tutorial.md

 1. [Docker Tutorial](/tutorial/docker-tutorial)
 This section explains the basics about Docker and what you need to know about it to participate in the Reproducibility Track.
+If you are already familiar with Docker, you can skip this part.

 2. [Setting up the Development Environment](/tutorial/development-environment)
-Here we explain how to setup your develop environment so that you can build Docker containers, either on the Google Cloud Platform or on your local machine.
+Here we explain how to set up your development environment so that you can build Docker containers, either on the Google Cloud Platform or on your local machine.

 3. [Building the Dockerfile](/tutorial/building-the-dockerfile)
 This section covers how to convert your code base into a Docker image.